Last updated 10 May 2022

 There are two youth detention centres in Queensland, the Brisbane Youth Detention Centre at Wacol in Brisbane and the Cleveland Youth Detention Centre in Townsville.

 Some young people can be a long way from their homes and communities.
 This may make it difficult, if not impossible, for them to have personal contact with family and friends, which may affect their behaviour and how well they deal with situations and circumstances.

 Currently a child ordered to serve a sentence of detention and who, as at their 18th birthday will have at least six months remaining on their sentence, will be subject to automatic transfer to an adult prison following their birthday (pt 8 div 2A Youth Justice Act 1992 (Qld) (Youth Justice Act)).

 It is possible in some circumstances to apply for a temporary delay.
-It would be important for the young person to talk to their lawyer if they have particularly concerns about their transfer.
+It would be important for the young person to talk to their lawyer if they have particular concerns about their transfer.

-The Department of Child Safety, Youth and Women is in charge of the detention centres.
+The Department of Children, Youth Justice and Multicultural Affairs manages Queensland’s two detention centres through Youth Justice services.
 Departmental policy allows a child in a Queensland detention centre up to four visits a week.
 This is important as it means, for example, a child does not have to choose between contact with their family or meeting their lawyer.